tag/msis-prep/docs/waterfall.md

 ## Major concepts

-**You should be have an understanding of the waterfall development methodology** and understand when it is best to apply it over other potential development methodologies.
+**You should have an understanding of the waterfall development methodology** and understand when it is best to apply it over other potential development methodologies.

 1. Explain the _**seven phases of waterfall**_.
 2. Understand the _**benefits**_ and _**disadvantages**_ of utilizing waterfall over agile.